FelixOnline/v2/content/articles/2014-11-20-what-drives-what-we-pay-for-things.md

 subtitle: >
   Samuel Bodansky wonders why consumers are willing to pay so much for so little
 date: "2014-11-20 20:56:39 +0000"

 # Attributes from Felix Online V1
 id: "4912"
 old_path: /comment/4912/what-drives-what-we-pay-for-things
 aliases:
  - /comment/4912/what-drives-what-we-pay-for-things
+imported: true
+comments:
+ - Great site A lot of useful information here I am sending it to some buddies ans also sharing in delicious And certainly thank you in your sweatnike free 30 kopen httppaulramnlnlnikefree30kopen17242htmlcxrk0J httpwwwy7YwKx7Pm6OnyJvolbcwrWdoEnRF29pbcom

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - ps3110

+# Homepage control params
 headline: true
 featured: true